roo-t/app/README.md

-# Weclome To Store Hibaldz Hacker ♥️...
-Android
+# Welcome To Store AL-bhkali Plus